Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Price€36-48/year€36/year

-If “provider can’t read my email even if court ordered” matters, stick with Proton or Tuta.
-If “works with Thunderbird and Apple Mail” matters more, Mailbox.org is a reasonable choice.
+If “no provider can read my mail, court order or not” is the line, stay with Proton or Tuta.
+If “must work with Thunderbird and Apple Mail” wins, Mailbox.org is reasonable.

 The Decision